grpc/proposal/L107-csharp-nullable-reference-types.md

 ### gRPC plugin code generation

-Add the `enable_nrt` option, and when the enabled:
+Add the `enable_nrt` option, and when enabled changes will include:
 - add `#nullable` directive
 - `BindService` would have a nullable parameter
 - add annotations to the `headers` parameter on gRPC client methods